 The Program shall provide for appropriate responses to detected red flags to prevent and mitigate identity theft.
 The response shall be commensurate with the degree of risk posed.
 All activities and responses must address Standard Operating Procedures (SOP).
-These SOP’s are identified in the Addendum attached to this report.
+These SOPs are identified in the Addendum below.
 A sample range of responses to detected red flags are as follows:

 1. Monitor a covered account for evidence of identity theft;

 2. Deny access to the covered account until other information is available to eliminate the red flag, or close the existing covered account;

 3. Contact the student or employee;

 4. Change any passwords, security codes or other security devices that permit access to a covered account;